 Yes, we have coyotes in Golden Gate Park now.
 But you're not likely to see them at Stow Lake, at least not in the daytime.
 Ditto for the raccoons and possums that live in the park.

-A new company has taken over management of the boathouse concession.
+A few years back, a new company took over management of the boathouse concession.

-The boathouse was closed for a couple of months, but now the new boats are in operation and the cafe, with an expanded menu, has opened.
+The boathouse was closed for a couple of months, then reopened with new boats and a new cafe.

 The boathouse looks basically the same after the changeover; the paint has been freshened and disabled access and railings added.
 The same senior folks are occupying the benches in front.